john-science/python_for_scientists/classes/08_taking_the_next_step/problem_set_2_solutions.md

 This is the easy way:

     def read_lines(filepath):
-        '''simply read in the lines of a text file'''
+        """simply read in the lines of a text file"""
         try:
-            f = open(filepath, 'r')
+            f = open(filepath, "r")
         except:
-            print('File not found')
+            print("File not found")
             return None
         lines = f.readlines()
         f.close()